 After I did the loosen-then-tighten trick, I plugged the gun in.
 I pulled the trigger, heard a hum and felt the gun vibrate a bit–all good signs.
 I then stuck the tip in my soldering tip cleaner/tinner–wonderful stuff and well worth ordering online, if not taking a road trip to the nearest surviving Radio Shack.
 Lo and behold, the gun worked.
 Then, with my shiny clean tip, I grabbed a loose piece of electric train track and a scrap of wire and was able to solder with it.

 Speaking of Radio Shack, their replacement tip for the Weller 8200 is better than the ones sold in hardware stores if you need one.

-So, don’t be afraid to try to fix your own Weller soldering gun, or to buy a used one off Ebay.
+So, don’t be afraid to try to fix your own Weller soldering gun, or to buy a used one off Ebay, or look for one at an estate sale.
+I see at least one Weller soldering gun at an estate sale every weekend I go out.
 From what I understand, the old ones are better than the brand-new ones.
 That means fixing an old one is worth doing.
 You’ll find it’s easy to learn how to repair a Weller soldering gun just like I did.